iPad 6 Wi-Fi Left Antenna Replacement

 Step 18

-- Warm up an iOpener and stick it on the bottom edge of your device for a solid two minutes to get things nice and toasty.
+- Warm up an iOpener and gently press it against the bottom edge of your device for two minutes.
+This helps soften things up, making the next steps easier and smoother.

 Tools Used